jonasspinner/weighted-f-free-edge-editing/README.md

 executing `extern/nps_mwis/get.sh`.

 `lsswz_mwis` is also a MWIS solver used for lower bounds.
-It is from [[LSSWZ18]](https://arxiv.org/abs/1810.10834) and the code is note publicly available.
+It is from [[LSSWZ18]](https://arxiv.org/abs/1810.10834) and the code is not publicly available.

 ### Datasets